 Be sure what’s in your paint and avoid unnecessary work and expenses.

-Also, read the instructions on paint packaging for the time it takes for your paint to dry completely, for some paints dry fast on the surface and may appear dried when the inside is not.
+Also, read the instructions on paint packaging for the time it takes for your paint to dry completely, some paints dry fast on the surface and may appear dried when the inside is not.